osuran/azure-membership-scheme/README.md

  3. clientId - Client ID of the application
  4. credential - Client key
  5. resourceGroup - Name of the resource group where the cluster is deployed
- 6. NSG - Network security group where relavent VMs are added to.
+ 6. networkSecurityGroup - Network security group where relavent VMs are added to.

   #### Example axis2.xml